symfony/symfony-docs/book/templating.rst

 page, all you'll need to do is change the routing configuration; the templates will automatically generate the new URL.

-First, link to the "homepage", which is accessible via the following routing
+First, link to the "_welcome" page, which is accessible via the following routing
 configuration:

 .. configuration-block::